hci-a-if-its-2019/final-project-team-kyoukai/Transcripts/Transcript-2.md

 - Male
 - Around 20 years old
 - College student
-- Have visited programming tutorial sites in the past
+- Have visited many programming tutorial sites in the past
-- Spends a lot of his times on the internet
+- Spends most of his times on the internet

 A: Me
 B: Participant